fprime-community/fprime-workshop-led-blinker/docs/component-implementation.md

 The purpose of this exercise is to walk you through the creation and implementation of an F Prime component.
 We will implement the component to control the blinking of an LED.

+TODO: add design block diagram and "what we are going to do".
+Thread sync problem between set command and run port.
+Make guarded Update  C++ code
+TODO add comment saying isValid is always valid in parameter
+TODO: next step and conclusion section

 ## Set up

 In a terminal, run the following: